Is a Sump Pit Really A Necessity?

 It's advisable that if you live in an area that experiences torrential rains or heavy snow, that you install a sump pit.

-What is a sump pit?
+What is a Sump Pit?

 A sump pit is a basin that’s roughly two feet in diameter and at least two-and-a-half feet deep with holes on either side.
 This reservoir is located below the basement floor and holds the pump body and intake.
-Its top edge where the lid rests is slightly lower than the floor’s level.
+Its top edge, where the lid rests, is slightly lower than the floor’s level.
 This provides an efficient collection area in case a water pipe breaks, a water tank leaks, or other water problems arise.

-During installation, a hole is cut on the concrete floor, which also may involve jackhammering the floor.
-The concrete edges of the sump pit are usually sealed then smoothed with pre-mixed mortar to form a permanent seal.
+During installation, a hole is cut in the concrete floor, which also may involve jackhammering the floor.
+The concrete edges of the sump pit are usually sealed and then smoothed with pre-mixed mortar to form a permanent seal.
 Some sump pits are fitted with a grill or grating to allow people to walk over them.

-The sump pump is then installed over it and ejects any water that enters the basin far from your foundation.
+The sump pump is then installed over it and ejects any water that enters the basin, keeping it far from your foundation.
 The pump itself has a float switch.
 When the water enters the basin and rises, the switch rises with it and eventually trips a switch that turns on the pump.
 As soon as the water levels drop, this float also drops and the pump shuts off.

 Common Sump Pit Misconceptions

+Most sump pump systems, including our Safedri™ system, are compact.
 Submersible pumps sit wholly in the sump pit, while pedestal pumps have a hose that feeds into the sump pit and a standalone motor.
 Since they go below the floor level, you will still have space above ground.

 Publish Date: